After months in lockdown, you might be craving to go somewhere else rather than your community and city.

-But, on the following day after my arrival I went to the Marina de Albufeira to take a tour, and I was very surprised by the number of French visitors and visitors in general.
+On the following day after my arrival, I went to the Marina de Albufeira to take a tour, and I was very surprised by the number of French visitors and visitors in general.

-During the boat tour everyone had to wear a mask, but there was no social distance because of the boat size.
-According to the Portuguese regulations, social distance applies only for vessels with over 40 passengers.
+During the boat tour, everyone had to wear a mask, but there was no social distance because of the boat size.
+According to Portuguese regulations, social space applies only to vessels with over 40 passengers.

 In fact, in all the tours that I took, we had to wear a face mask, whether on a boat, car, or ATV.

-Mostly of the beaches in the Algarve were packed, but sunbathers were keeping at least 1.5m apart from each other.
+Most of the Algarve beaches were packed, but sunbathers were keeping at least 1.5m apart from each other.

-Praia do Camilo, one of my favorite beaches in Lagos, was too crowded and I didn’t feel safe.
-But it was the only time though.
+Praia do Camilo, one of my favourite beaches in Lagos was too crowded, and I didn’t feel safe.
+But it was the only time, though.

-Very often life seemed normal in the Algarve.
-People were enjoying the sunny and hot days, going to the beaches, bars, sightseeing, eating out, and shopping.
+Very often, life seemed normal in the Algarve.
+People enjoyed the sunny and hot days, going to the beaches, bars, sightseeing, eating out, and shopping.
 Of course, they were doing that with precautions, or at least most of them.

 If it were not because of the face masks and social distance rules, you would think that the pandemic was over…

-But, many bars, clubs, hotels, and amusement parks have closed due to the pandemic and the unemployment rate is very high in Portugal’s most tourist region.
+Many bars, clubs, hotels, and amusement parks have closed due to the pandemic, and the unemployment rate is very high in Portugal’s most tourist region.

-Travel and tourism is one of the most affected industries by the COVID-19.
+Travel and tourism are one of the most affected industries by the COVID-19.

-If you think that travelling during the coronavirus pandemic is nonsense, ask someone who works in the travel industry or lost his/her business because of the lack of tourists…
+If you think that traveling during the coronavirus pandemic is nonsense, ask someone who works in the travel industry or lost his/her business because of the lack of tourists…

 Even though there were some COVID-19 outbreaks in Portugal recently, mostly in Lisbon and Porto regions, the country is still considered a safe place for travelers.